Cosmo-Tech/cosmotech-api-csharp-client/docs/ScenariorunApi.md

             try
             {
-                // Delete all historical ScenarioRuns in the Organization apiInstance.DeleteHistoricalDataOrganization(organizationId);
+                // Delete all historical ScenarioRuns in the database apiInstance.DeleteHistoricalDataOrganization(organizationId);
             }
             catch (ApiException  e)